tom-jj-G/Neural_Network_NonProfit/Challenge/README_Challenge.md

 ## If you were to implement a different model to solve this classification problem, which would you choose?
 Why?

 Random forest classifiers(Scikit-Learn’s *RandomForestClassifier*) as it might be equally performant and handle non-linear data well.
-Additionaly, both Scikit-Learn’s RandomForestClassifier class and TensorFlow’s Sequential class require preprocessing, so prepocessing stpes could be keep.
+Additionaly, both Scikit-Learn’s RandomForestClassifier class and TensorFlow’s Sequential class require preprocessing, so prepocessing stpeps could be kept.